 “We will be closed from 10:45 to 12:30 for the funeral.”

 Whose funeral?
 Someone from the store?
 A prominent man-about-town?
 Who?

 The sign didn’t say.
-Apparently it didn’t have to; if you live in town you would already know.
+Apparently, it didn’t have to; if you live in town, you will already know.
 They say that in small towns everyone knows your business.
-That may be true, but on the other hand everyone misses you when you’re gone.
+That may be true, but on the other hand, everyone misses you when you’re gone.